Scalingo/documentation/_posts/getting-started/2000-01-01-how-to-migrate-from-heroku.md

 ---
-title: Migrate from Heroku
+title: How to migrate from Heroku
 modified_at: 2015-10-14 17:21:00
 category: getting-started
 tags: heroku tutorial
-permalink: /migrate-from-heroku/
+permalink: /how-to-migrate-from-heroku/
 ---

 Scalingo is a Platform as a Service [highly compatible with Heroku]({% post_url /getting-started/2015-09-17-heroku-compatibility %}).
 It's very easy to understand and you shouldn't have any problem migrating your app from Heroku to Scalingo. <br>